anthonyanader/personalBlog/_posts/2018-01-15-do-you-hackathon.md

 ### Pay attention to the theme and sponsors

 Pair or create a team early this way you can start getting to know each other before the event.
 If you are attending solo (like I did), you want to join the slack, facebook or any form of group created for the event.
-Use this opportunity to showcase yourself, your interests, skills.
-Make sure to link your personal website, GitHub or LinkedIn in the groups.
+Use this opportunity to showcase yourself, your skills and interests.
+Make sure to link your personal website and GitHub in the groups.
 Most importantly demonstrate the initiative to join an existing team, or advertise that you are recruiting for your own team.

 Once you have a crew, its time to brainstorm.
 Here's something I would recommend: if you want to have the chance to win, pay close attention to the top sponsors of the hackathon.